sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/10-secret-manager.md

 another to authenticate to an OCI image registry, yet another to authenticate to a database, etc.
 ![secret-manager-schema](images/secret-manager-schema.png)

+> **Note**
->NOTE: the following step is optional and requires the user to have both access to SIGHUP Conjur instance and a Conjur API KEY.
+> The following step is optional and requires the user to have both access to SIGHUP Conjur instance and a Conjur API KEY.

 We've added a simple tekton task that demonstrates reading a secret from a remote secret manager ([**Cyberark's Conjur**](https://www.conjur.org/) in this case).
 To launch it you need the `hands-on/tekton/conjur_api_key.txt` file, containing the conjur rest api key.